 To understand the struggle of buying bitcoin and cryptocurrency in Hawaii, you need some brief history first.

 Up until 2016, users could buy Bitcoin in Hawaii, just like most other states.
 In September of 2016, Hawaii lawmakers created a law that would make it mandatory for exchanges to hold cash reserves for collateral.

-If a Hawaiin Bitcoiner owns $10,000 worth of BTC, the exchange would need to hold $10,000 of cash for the customer as well.
+If a Hawaii resident Bitcoiner owns $10,000 worth of BTC, the exchange would need to hold $10,000 of cash for the customer as well.

-Exchanges that adhered to this new law would be sacrificing a magnitude of dollars just to comply with an incomprehensible rule.
+Exchanges that adhered to this new law would be sacrificing a lot of money just to comply with an incomprehensible rule.

 Coinbase, one of the biggest exchanges, was discouraged by the law’s impracticality — calling the regulation “untenable.”

 Exchanges are still seeking a better deal with legislators to pass fairer laws regarding digital currency.
 To no avail, news bills and efforts have all stalled in the Hawaiian House and Senate as of October 2019.